Finding agency in your precious life

 It may be a supremely private life, like Sean, Sandy or Jacqueline.
 Or it may be public like those of Bill Clinton and Barack Obama.
 What these souls have in common is what makes humans special.

-We can change the course of history.
+Take agency, and change the course of history.

 Define Your Greatness & Change the World: